snakemake/snakemake-executor-plugin-slurm/docs/further.md

 While SLURM's `srun` effectively manages task allocation, including the `-n {resources.tasks}` option ensures compatibility with some applications that may rely on `mpiexec` or similar MPI launchers.
 This approach maintains the portability of your workflow across different computing environments.

-To adapt the workflow an application using `mpiexec`, you can override the `mpi` resource at runtime:
+To adapt the workflow for an application using `mpiexec`, you can override the `mpi` resource at runtime:

 ``` console
 $ snakemake --set-resources calc_pi:mpi="mpiexec" ...